bekk/bekk-christmas/post/ux/verdenspremiere-på-ux-christmas.md

 ## Everyone is a UXer.

 Titles can so easily put us in a box.
-But why can’t a developer think about tone of voice, while a Visual Designer considers technical architecture and clean code.
+But why can’t a developer think about tone of voice, while a Visual Designer considers technical architecture and implementation.
+Just to be clear, I'm not saying that designers should take over and code.
 By putting titles to the side, a team can collaborate and focus on what they want to achieve.
-We should challenge one another, not micromanage eachother or cling on to the methods we learned in school.
+We should be open, challenge one another, not micromanage eachother or cling on to the methods we learned in school.
 Do we really need these titles, as long as we are delivering value?

 Happy December 1st!
 Thanks for opening the first window of our advent calendar.
 Remember to follow along for a new design tidbit every day until Christmas Eve.